Appearance

 ⚠️ PHYSICS ENGINE

-The fly component rely on the Ammo.js physics engine.
+The fly component relies on the Ammo.js physics engine.
 Ensure that Ammo.js is installed in your project for proper functionality.

 How it works